RPP Bond (Release Prior to Payment) — Canada Customs Bond

 Who Needs an RPP Bond?

-Any business that imports commercial goods into Canada and wants to defer payment of duties and taxes needs an RPP bond.
+Any business that imports commercial goods into Canada and wants to defer payment of duties and taxes through RPP needs its own financial security.
 This includes:

 - Direct importers who bring goods into the country under their own business number